FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory1/README.md

 2. The system displays the marker icons at their correct positions.

-3. If the player hovers the cursor over a marker:
+3. If the player has the marker in the screen;

-4. The marker’s text appears as a tooltip.
+4. The marker’s text appears above the marker.

 **Alternative Scenarios**: